 - Dairy-Free Yogurt – It adds creaminess and helps achieve a tender crumb.
 I love using plain coconut or cashew yogurt for a mild tang, but soy yogurt works nicely, too.

 - Self-Rising Flour – It provides both structure and a natural rise in the biscuits.
-You can make your own self-rising flour by combining all-purpose flour with baking powder, but avoid using gluten-free flours for this particular recipe since they tend not to work as well here.
+You can make your own self-rising flour by combining all-purpose flour with baking powder.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Olive Oil – Oil moisture and a enhances flakiness.
 You can swap in another light-flavored oil (such as canola or sunflower) or even melted plant-based butter, but steer clear of robust, strongly flavored oils that might overpower the delicate avocado taste.